gopyc-code/peaks-detector/README.md

 ## About
 <img width="1620" height="425" alt="image" src="https://github.com/user-attachments/assets/1fe17988-7f0c-4b3d-badb-965df84e315b" />

 The project investigates a signal represented as a sum of harmonic functions with added noise.
 For convenience, the signal is discretized into a set of 1000 points.
 A peak is defined as a point where the value significantly exceeds those of neighboring points.
-Experiments show that the `scipy.signal.find_peaks` function does not always accurately classify peaks, so a fully connected neural network is proposed for peak detection.
+Experiments show that the `scipy.signal.find_peaks` function does not always accurately classify peaks, so a fully connected neural network is used for peak detection, as was proposed by V. D. Neverov.

 ## Project Structure
 - `peak_detection.ipynb` — Jupyter notebook containing code for generating signals, building the dataset, creating and training the neural network, and visualising peaks.